rabbitmq/rabbitmq-website/site/quorum-queues.md

 replicated FIFO queue based on the [Raft consensus algorithm](https://raft.github.io/).
 It is available as of RabbitMQ 3.8.0.

-The quorum queue type is an alternative to durable [mirrored queues](/ha.html) purpose built for a [set of use cases](#use-cases) where [data safety](#data-safety) is a top priority.
+The quorum queue type is an alternative to durable [mirrored queues](ha.html) purpose built for a [set of use cases](#use-cases) where [data safety](#data-safety) is a top priority.
 This is covered in [Motivation](#motivation).
-They should be considered the default option for a replicated queue type.
+Quorum queues should be considered the default option for a replicated queue type.

 Quorum queues also have important [differences in behaviour](#behaviour) and some [limitations](#feature-comparison) compared to classic mirrored queues,